 When kids are young, it’s normal and right for us to control them.
 We choose what they eat, when they go to bed, what behavior is allowed, etc. That is stage one, and our goal in that stage (ages up to 5) should be to train them, and gradually lead them to stage 2, which is self-control.
 By the teen years, the goal is for them to reach stage 3, “God control”.
 We want them to live a life that is controlled by what God says is right or wrong.

-Many parents, however, tend to get stuck in the control stage, and don’t let go.
-This leads to:
+Many parents tend to get stuck in the control stage which leads to:

 1. Teens that haven’t learned self-control.